-Problem Statement Narrative and Projected Goal:

-If the State's PRISM compliance is less than full participation, describe activities your State plans to implement to achieve full participation in PRISM.

-Vermont is currently at step 8, Enhanced Participation, PRISM compliance.
+Problem Statement Narrative and Projected Goal: Describe activities your State plans to implement in order to maintain participation in PRISM at your current level (Full, Enhanced, Expanded) and ITD goals.
+Vermont is currently at Enhanced Participation PRISM compliance.

-Program Activities for FY 2021 - 2023: Describe any actions that will be taken to implement full participation in PRISM.
+Program Activities for FY 2021 - 2023: Describe any actions that will be taken to maintain full participation in PRISM and any ITD activities.

-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
-UPDATE: Vermont DMV Commercial Vehicle Operations submits guarterly PRISM reports and will continue to do so.
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).
+Vermont DMV Commercial Vehicle Operations submits quarterly PRISM reports and will continue to do so.